-Richmond III Historical(/1/) Total (in t housands) Statement of Operations: Net broadcast revenue Station operating expenses Corporate expenses Depreciation and amortization \$7,458 4,668 413 648 \$ (413)(/2/) 2,064 (/3/) \$7,458 4,668 2,712 Operating income Income tax expense Net income 1,729 \$1,729 ====== (1,651) 31 (/4/) \$(1,682) ======= 78 31 \$ 47 =====
+Richmond III Historical(/1/) Total (in t chousands) Statement of Operations: Net broadcast revenue \$7,458 4,668 \$ \$7,458 4,668 Station operating expenses Corporate expenses Depreciation and amortization 413 (413)(/2/) 2,064 (/3/) Operating income Income tax expense (1,651) 31 (/4/) 78 31 Net income \$1,729 \$(1,682) \$

 - (/1/) The column represents the historical results of operations for the year ended December 31, 1998, that were carved out audited financial statements.
-See the financial statements included elsewhere in this prospectus. - (/2/) To eliminate corporate management fees which would not be incurred by Radio One. - (/3/) To record additional amortization of \$2,064 for intangibles related to the excess purchase price of \$32,767 over 15 years, less the amortization previously recorded by the acquired company. - (/4/) To record additional tax provision related to additional income as a result of the acquisition. - (d) To record the decrease in interest expense assuming Radio One uses the proceeds of this offering and the May 5, 1999 offering to retire certain outstanding debt. - (e) To reflect the tax effect for pro forma income. - (f) Broadcast cash flow consists of operating income before depreciation, amortization, local marketing agreement fees and corporate expenses.
+See the financial statements included elsewhere in this prospectus. - (/2/) To eliminate corporate management fees which would not be incurred by Radio One. - (/3/) To record additional amortization of \$2,064 for intangibles related to the excess purchase price of \$32,767 over 15 years, less the amortization previously recorded by the acquired company. - $\left(/4/\right)$ To record additional tax provision related to additional income as a result of the acquisition. - (d) To record the decrease in interest expense assuming Radio One uses the proceeds of this offering and the May 5, 1999 offering to retire certain outstanding debt. - (e) To reflect the tax effect for pro forma income. - Broadcast cash flow consists of operating income before depreciation, (f) amortization, local marketing agreement fees and corporate expenses.
 EBITDA (before non-cash compensation expense) consists of operating income before depreciation, amortization, non-cash compensation expense and local marketing agreement fees.
 After-tax cash flow consists of income before income tax benefit (expense) and extraordinary items, minus net gain on sale of assets (net of tax) and the current income tax provision, plus depreciation and amortization expense and non-cash compensation expense.
 Although broadcast cash flow, EBITDA (before noncash compensation expense), and after-tax cash flow are not measures of performance or liquidity calculated in accordance with GAAP, we believe that these measures are useful to an investor in evaluating Radio One because these measures are widely used in the broadcast industry as a measure of a radio broadcasting company's performance.
 Nevertheless, broadcast cash flow, EBITDA (before non-cash compensation expense) and after-tax cash flow should not be considered in isolation from or as a substitute for net income, cash flows from operating activities and other income or cash flow statement data prepared in accordance with GAAP, or as a measure of profitability or liquidity.
-Moreover, because broadcast cash flow, EBITDA (before non-cash compensation expense) and after-tax cash flow are not measures calculated in accordance with GAAP, these performance measures are not necessarily comparable to similarly titled measures employed by other companies. - (g) Broadcast cash flow margin is defined as broadcast cash flow divided by net broadcast revenue. - (h) Cash interest expense is calculated as interest expense less non-cash interest, including the accretion of principal, the amortization of discounts on debt and the amortization of deferred financing costs, for the indicated period.
+Moreover, because broadcast cash flow, EBITDA (before non-cash compensation expense) and after-tax cash flow are not measures calculated in accordance with GAAP, these performance measures are not necessarily comparable to similarly titled measures employed by other companies. - (g) Broadcast cash flow margin is defined as broadcast cash flow divided by net broadcast revenue. - (h) Cash interest expense is calculated as interest expense less non-cash interest, including the accretion of principal, the amortization of